 There was a gunshot followed by a roar.
-Not the cry of fear or warning but a mighty, barbaric, almost bestial call to attack.
+Not just this once, look them in the face, eye-to-eye, the cry of fear or warning but a mighty, barbaric, almost bestial call to attack.
 Human thunder rumbled through the streets.
 The men on the track turned to see the crowd smashing back a jagged line of dark blue.
 In the blink of an eye, a teenaged lathe operator covered in blood was being attended by a group of cooks while a group of enraged trackmen chased the fleeing cops with flagpoles and pipes.
 John and his comrades cheered the victorious defense and then returned to their work.